 reddit_extractor.pl 1 | db_inserter.pl

-Now that we have our data, we just need to display it in a nice manner.
+Now that we have our data, we just need to display it in a nice way.
 That's the job of generator script.

 The generator script will be run after the previous two scripts have been run together and it will use information in the database to build static HTML pages.

 Since generating static pages is computationally expensive, the generator has to be smart enough to minimize regeneration of already generated pages.
 I commented the algorithm (pretty simple algorithm) that minimizes regeneration script carefully, you can take a look at 'generate_pages' function in the source.